 Let us consider an example.
 John chooses to have a chocolate ice cream at the nearby outlet; his marginal utility is maximum with the first ice cream and decreases with more until he pays and balances out his satisfaction or consumption.
 Likewise, a producer’s production estimation involves calculating marginal costMarginal CostMarginal cost formula helps in calculating the value of increase or decrease of the total production cost of the company during the period under consideration if there is a change in output by one extra unit.
 It is calculated by dividing the change in the costs by the change in quantity. vs. the marginal benefitMarginal BenefitMarginal benefits refer to the highest amount the consumer can and are willing to pay for acquiring the additional unit of goods or service.
 It denotes the utility or satisfaction a consumer gets from purchasing the extra unit of the goods or service. (in this case, the added profit it may earn) of producing one additional unit.

 #3 – Relevant information

-Individuals act independently on the basis of full and relevant information.
-And information which is readily available without any bias.
+Individuals act independently based on complete, relevant, and readily available information without bias.

 #4 – Perceived Value

-Neoclassical economists believe that consumer has a perceived value of goods and services which is more than its input costs.
-For example, while classical economics believe that a product’s value is derived as the cost of materials plus the cost of labor, whereas the neoclassical experts say that individual has a perceived value of a product that influences its price and demand.
+Neoclassical economists believe that consumers have a perceived value of goods and services more than input costs.
+For example, classical economics believes that a product’s value is derived from the cost of materials plus labor.
+In contrast, neoclassical experts say that an individual perceives a product’s value, influencing its price and demand.

 #5 – Savings derives Investment

-Savings determine investment, it is not the other way round.
-For example, if you have saved enough for a car throughout a time frame, you may think of such an investment
+Savings determine investment, but it is not the other way round.
+For example, if you have enough saved for a car throughout a time frame, you might think of such an investment.

 #6 – Market Equilibrium